David Parkhouse

-David Cain Parkhouse (born 24 October 1999) is a Northern Irish footballer who plays for NIFL Premiership club Cliftonville.
-He has previously played for Sheffield United, Boston United, Tamworth, Derry City (over 2 spells), Stevenage & Hartlepool United.
+David Cain Parkhouse (born 24 October 1999) is a Northern Irish footballer who plays for NIFL Championship side H&W Welders.
+He has previously played for Ballymena United, Cliftonville, Sheffield United, Boston United, Tamworth, Derry City (over 2 spells), Stevenage and Hartlepool United.

 Club career

 Early career and move to Sheffield United

 Raised in Strabane, Northern Ireland, Parkhouse played with Maiden City's Academy in Derry and impressed enough to earn a move to the Academy at English club Sheffield United.
 He was named on the bench for the first team squad for the first time in August 2018, remaining an unused substitute in an EFL Cup game against Hull City.

 Boston United loan

 He signed for Boston United on a short-term loan deal in October 2018 in a move which saw him make 3 appearances before returning to his parent club.

 Tamworth loan

 On 30 November 2018, Parkhouse along with his teammate Reon Potts signed for Tamworth.
 Parkhouse made his debut on 1 December 2018 in a 3–1 home defeat at the hands of Coalville Town, Parkhouse was introduced as a half time substitute for Charlie Jemson.
 David was recalled by Sheffield United on 27 December 2018.